Click on image to view or download a high-resolution QuickTime version (3.7 MB)

 To explore the fundamental effects that determine the behavior of such trilayered structures is one of the objectives of the research group.

 The main object of research in the AG Kuch are nanoscopic magnetic systems such as molecules adsorbed on solid surfaces or ultrathin films including multilayers, surfaces, and patterned structures.
 We aim at the fundamental investigation of new functional properties that are important, or may become important, for applications in magnetic data storage technology, magnetic sensors, or magnetoelectronic devices.
+Emphasis is put on the dynamic behavior of such systems at ultrashort time scales.

 Our research employs a variety of different measurement techniques that are either implemented in our labs at the physics department of the Freie Universität in Berlin-Dahlem, or at BESSY in Berlin-Adlershof, where we make use of synchrotron radiation.